 The To Do List can be sorted by Due Date, Priority, Title, Calendar, Tag, or Manually.
 To change the current sort order and other To Do List settings, use the pop-up menu at the top of the To Do List, or go to BusyCal > Preferences > To Dos.

 You can show dated to dos, timed to dos, and completed to dos in the calendar on the date they are due or completed.
-If a to do is not completed on its due date, it carries forward each day until completed.
+If a to do is not completed on its due date, it carries forward each day until completed (this behaviour can be changed from Preferences > To Dos > uncheck Carry forward uncompleted To Dos).
 (If dated and completed to dos don’t appear in your calendar, see To Do Preferences, just ahead.)

 Timed to dos are sorted inline with calendar events (e.g. a timed to do with a due time of 9:00 AM will appear sandwiched in between events at 8:00 AM and 10:00 AM).
 Dated to dos are grouped together below events.
 To dos that occur at the same date or time are sorted by priority and title.
 Completed to dos are sorted by completion time.